ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 It's all well and good if you, individually, are capable of hiring effectively.
 At some point, there will be more open roles than you can hire yourself, and you'll need to scale the process and bring in other people.
 To do so effectively, you must build a repeatable system that others can leverage to identify top talent and hire with the same efficacy and success rate as you.

-That means that somebody else will need to be able to conduct the same interviews and draw the same conclusions at the end of that process that you likely would have if you d conducted the interviews yourself.
+That means that somebody else will need to be able to conduct the same interviews and draw the same conclusions at the end of that process that you likely would have if you'd conducted the interviews yourself.

 The goal of the remainder of this section is to help you create a scalable system for interviewing and hiring that fits your organization's goals and can work seamlessly *without* your direct involvement (once you've taken the time to calibrate it).
 By defining and deploying this kind of structure, creating thoughtful documentation, and templating, you enable others to conduct interviews and produce candidate ranking scores that would closely mirror your own.